irahulcse/Rudhir-A-BDMS/README.md

     Next, status screens appear that show the progress of your Visual Studio installation.

 ## Features
-+ Admin can create Subjects,Teachers,Departments,Semsters(say CSE,MCA Department)and Admin have the right to create Semsters and their different Subjects.
 + Admin is more of the supreme or you can say a Senior Vice President Person who commands and monitors the progress.
-+ Teacher can access its portal and he can download the format of the Question Paper to be Uploaded.After filling in the Excel Sheet with data he can Upload that File.
++ Admin can update events(say a Blood Camp being Organized)and Admin have the right to Block someone's account if he finds that their records are false or some other issue is there.
+He can Update data and Mark As Deleted (i.e. flag the data in table from n to y/
+One of the important feature used in the Companies at big level).
 + All those Questions from different teachers from different Departments and from different Subjects are saved in the Database.
 + Admin  can View all that data and now come his work to Create Question Paper for All the Deartments.
 + Admin Choose the Department,Semster,Subject and All the Questions related to those filters will be displayed.He will click on a Button and then Question Paper will be Generated on basis of Randomization Algo.